 Target Prices

-The current target price consensus for EPAM Systems, Inc. and Asana, Inc. reflects the expectations of market analysts.
+Reliable target price data has been found for both EPAM Systems, Inc. and Asana, Inc. Below is the consensus from analysts:

 CompanyTarget HighTarget LowConsensus